-An unbiased, comprehensive, synthesized description of relevant previously published studies overview of the study, but the presence of an abstract does not necessarily mean that an article is a research study.
+Typically, an abstract is the first section of a research article and is usually limited to 100-150 words.
+The purpose of the abstract is to provide an overview of the study, but the presence of an abstract does not necessarily mean that it is a research article.
 Because abstracts can frequently be found online, it is usually helpful to read them before printing or requesting a copy of the article.
 Careful attention to abstracts can avoid wasted time and effort retrieving articles that are not applicable to the clinical question.

 The introduction, which follows the abstract, contains a statement of the problem and a purpose statement.
 The problem statement identifies the problem in a broad and general way.
 For example, a problem statement may read, "falls in hospitalized patients can increase length of stay."
 Authors usually provide background information and statistics about the problem to convince readers that the problem is significant.
-The background information provided should set the stage for the purpose statement, which describes what was examined in the study.
+The background information provided should set the stage for the purpose statement that describes what was examined in the study.
 For example, a purpose statement may read, "the purpose of this study was to examine the relationship between time of evening medication administration and time of falls."
-A good introduction convinces readers that the study was worthy of being conducted.
+A good introduction will convince readers that the study was worthy of being conducted.